FREE CONSULTATION

 Sexual harassment includes unwanted touching, unwelcome advances and comments of a sexual nature, as well as requests for sexual favors.
 But it also includes many less obvious behaviors, some of which don’t even have to be sexual in nature.
 For example, even making an offensive comment about a person’s gender can be a form of sexual harassment.

 The key is that for unwelcome actions and remarks to be considered unlawful, they must be frequent and severe enough to create a hostile work environment.
 If a “reasonable person” would consider the behavior to be unwelcome and sexual, or related to the victim’s sex, it may be sexual harassment.
+In making a claim, it is important to be aware of what constitutes sexual harassment.
 An experienced NYC sexual harassment lawyer can evaluate your case and help you determine how to proceed.

 When an imbalance of power is involved in a workplace sexual relationship, the question of whether or not the relationship is considered “welcome” by both parties must be answered.
 Even if there is no explicit threat, such as “sleep with me or you’ll lose your job,” courts may rule that sex was non-consensual when it is believed that the victim felt they had no choice in the matter.
 In addition to explicit and implied threats, bribery is a common power play involved in workplace sexual harassment.
 If a supervisor says something like, “I’ll forgive your poor performance this month if you go out with me,” this constitutes sexual harassment in the form of a bribe.